eugnsp/es_la/doc/dense/matrices.md

 std::size_t col_stride() const;
 ```

 1. Returns the leading dimension of a matrix.
-The leading dimension is the increment used to determine the starting point for the matrix elements in each successive column (column-major order) or row (row-major order).
+The leading dimension is the increment used to determine the starting position for the matrix elements in each successive column (column-major order) or row (row-major order).
-2. Returns the increment used to determine the starting point of the matrix element in the next row of the same column.
+2. Returns the increment used to determine the starting position of the matrix element in the next row of the same column.
-3. Returns the increment used to determine the starting point of the matrix element in the next column of the same row.
+3. Returns the increment used to determine the starting position of the matrix element in the next column of the same row.

 For matrices (not submatrices) the following equalities hold: